iurjoh/Falun/README.md

 ## Media

 - [Falun official site](https://www.falun.se/) where I found photos, icons and logos for press use;
-- Other images used on the site as in the Gallery section are from my personal prchive.
+- Other images used on the site as in the Gallery section are from my personal archive.

+## Acknowledgements
+- My mentor for continuous helpful feedback.